Mission Santa Barbara: Decline of the Chumash population and the Chumash revolt

 In 1803, 1,792 Chumash lived as neophytes within 234 adobe huts that surrounded the mission, which was the highest number living onsite during a single year.
 By 1820, the Mission's Chumash population declined to 1,132 and then dropped to 962 three years later.

 During the Chumash revolt of 1824, under the leadership of Andrés Sagimomatsee, the mission was briefly seized and looted.
 The soldiers posted there were disarmed (two of them were wounded with machete blows) and were sent back to the Presidio.
 After an indecisive battle was fought against troops from the Presidio, most of the Indians withdrew over the Santa Ynez Mountains via Mission Canyon and eventually on to the eastern interior; while fifty others had fled during the night of the uprising to Santa Cruz Island in plank canoes embarking from Mescaltitlán.

 For a few months thereafter, the mission was mostly devoid of any Chumash presence until a pardon agreement was brokered for their return by Father Presidente Vicente Francisco de Sarría (sent from Monterrey) and Father Antonio Ripoll (minister of the Santa Barbara Mission).
-A military expedition, led by Captain Pablo de la Portilla, had been sent in pursuit of the Chumash for "for the purpose of subjugating and restoring to their mission the neophytes of Santa Barbara who had fled to the tulares".
+A military expedition, led by Captain Pablo de la Portilla, had been sent in pursuit of the Chumash "for the purpose of subjugating and restoring to their mission the neophytes of Santa Barbara who had fled to the tulares".
 After a seven-day long march from the Presidio, Captain de la Portilla and his division consisting of roughly 104 soldiers equipped with "caliber-4 cannon" arrived near Lake Tulares on June 9, 1824, and began negotiations for the surrender of the Indians (who were referred to as the rebels or fugitives); a process that took about six days.
 The majority of those captured, including many women, children, and elders were marched back on a route leading across the Cuyama Valley and over the mountains southward towards the Santa Barbara Mission through San Roque Canyon on a journey (according to del Portilla's log) lasting from June 15 or 16, until their arrival on June 23 (with "straggling families" arriving over the course of subsequent days).
 An untallied number of elderly and infirmed were reported to have perished along the way.
 By June 28 of that year, about 816 out of an approximate population of 1,000 had returned to the mission.

-From 1836-39 the remaining Chumash residing at the Mission dwindled from 481 to 246.
+From 1836 to 1839 the remaining Chumash residing at the Mission dwindled from 481 to 246.
 By 1854, records stated that "only a few Indians were about the area of the mission".
 Although there are purportedly no records kept by the Franciscans which offer an explanation of the diminishing trend of the Chumash population, all of the California missions throughout their establishment experienced a mortality rate that exceeded their birthrate.
 Modern sources attribute this decline to ill-treatment, overwork, malnutrition, violence and disease.